 Initially, it was believed that endorphins were the ones in charge of this effect.
 But studies conducted in Germany found out that endorphins are not the ones in charge of creating the feeling of runner’s high.
 The chemical substance responsible is anandamide, our very own and self-produced cannabinoid.
-They also observed how anandamide levels rice in mice after they were submitted to the running wheel.
+They also observed how anandamide levels rise in mice after they spent some time in the running wheel.

 Regular exercise is always recommended and it will keep your body healthy.
 Besides, you can boost your endocannabinoid system while you are at it.
 It’s a win-win!

 Meditation and endocannabinoids have a lot in common.
 And not just to “expand your mind” or to open the “doors of perception”.
-Taking aside the psychoactive effects some cannabinoids like THC produce, CBD and meditation produce very similar effects in both mind and body when they boost the Endocannabinoid System.
+Taking aside the psychoactive effects, some cannabinoids like THC, CBD and meditation produce very similar effects in both mind and body when they boost the Endocannabinoid System.

 Meditation, as well as running, has a direct effect on the endocannabinoid system.
 A study proved that anti-stress activities, such as meditation, help the ECS work in perfect conditions.
-Researches proved that one of the most harmful things to the ECS is stress.
-According to their research, “stress-reduction techniques, such as meditation, deep breathing execercises and yoga impart mild cannabimimetic effects”.
+Studies proved that one of the most harmful things to the ECS is stress.
+According to their research, “stress-reduction techniques, such as meditation, deep breathing exercises and yoga impart mild cannabimimetic effects”.

-This means that when you meditate, your body will experience similar sensations to some cannabinoids.
+This means that when you meditate, your body will experience similar sensations to the ones generated by some cannabinoids.
 In this case, the cannabinoid that gives the same effects as meditation is CBD.
 Cannabidiol has the property of anti stress and relaxation, and some studies even suggest that it can even be a treatment for high blood pressure and cardiovascular diseases.
 People often use meditation as an alternative treatment to anxiety.
 And guess what?
 You can also do that with CBD.
-As you can see, both meditation and CBD have very similar effects on the body when they interact with our bodies through the endocannabinoid system.
+As you can see, both meditation and CBD have very similar effects on us when they interact with our bodies through the endocannabinoid system.

 Drinking coffee is another way to enhance your endocannabinoid system.
 Researchers in Rome, Italy, studied the effects of coffee in mice.
 They proved that there is a direct connection between the psychoactive effect of coffee and the endocannabinoid system.

-But remember that caffeine can also be harmful if you want a good night sleep.
+But remember that caffeine can also be harmful in excess, or if you want a good night’s sleep.
 Try to take one cup in the morning and one in the afternoon after lunch.
 Avoid coffee late at night.

 Omega-3 & Omega-6 Fatty Acids

-As we explained before, the endocannabinoid system is all about balance.
-Well, that is something you should set to practice as well in your diet.
+As we explained previously, the endocannabinoid system is all about balance.
+Well, that is something you should apply to your dietary habbits.
 Omega-3 and Omega-6 fatty acids are essential to your health.
 But they need to be in balance in order to see the full benefits in your body.

 Omega-6 is pretty easy to find in every supermarket.
 Most of the cooking and vegetable oils are rich in Omega-6.
 Eggs, poultry and nuts are also good dietary sources.
 However, for your body to take the most out of fatty acids, there need to be a balance (1:1 ratio) between Omega-3 and Omega-6.
 Unfortunately, typical western diet has a 1:16 ratio.Omega-3 is rich in cold water fish like salmon and sardines.
 You can also find Omega-3 in eggs, but only if they are produced by hens fed on a rich-diet of insects and greens.
 If you are vegetarian, you can find Omega-3 in flax seeds and oil, chia seeds and walnuts.